 Fresh Strawberry Jam

-Growing up in Pakistan there was no strawberry to be bought until I was in my late teens.
-However loving store bought strawberry and raspberry jams I was thrilled when on one of my frequent visits to Bombay- Mumbai now, I got to hull, chop and make delicious strawberry jam with my Villie fui.
-I clearly remember sealing the bottles and bringing them home with me knowing they would be treasured for a while.
-Short while, lol.
-As the years rolled by people started growing strawberries on their roof tops and soon we got to buy punnets of delicious fresh strawberry in season for a price.
-I often made this jam as anything fresh and home-made seems to way surpass anything one can purchase in a jar or can.
+Growing up in Pakistan, there were no strawberries to be bought until I was in my late teens.
+However, loving store-bought strawberry and raspberry jams, I was thrilled when, on one of my frequent visits to Bombay-Mumbai now, I got to hull, chop and make delicious strawberry jam with my Villie fui.
+I clearly remember sealing the bottles and bringing them home with me, knowing they would be treasured for a while, a short time.
+As the years rolled by, people started growing strawberries on their roof tops, and soon we got to buy punnets of delicious fresh strawberries in season for a price.
+I frequently make this jam because anything fresh and homemade seems to be far better than anything purchased in a jar or can.

-Here is the simple fruity jam I share with you to try out for yourself.
+Here is the simple fruity jam I want to share with you to try out for yourself.

 |Fresh strawberry jam|